EVE FANFEST BRINGS

 What are the hours of daylight?

 From mid-May to mid-August the sun only sets for only a few hours per day, and it is effectively light for the whole 24-hour period.
 This phenomenon is known as the "midnight sun" and it creates a sort of lingering twilight in the nighttime hours.
 In contrast, there are around 4-5 hours of effective daylight during mid-winter.
-But Iceland's inexpensive geothermal energy means that streets and buildings are well-lit during winter darkness.
+However, Iceland's inexpensive geothermal energy means that streets and buildings are well-lit during winter darkness.

 In April the sunrise is at about 6am and sunset at around 9pm.